NextDevBoard/home/_posts/2015-12-15-NextDev-site-online.md

 {% endhighlight %}

 Transfer this code to your NextDev board via a USB cable.
 There are a number of IDE tools available for the NodeMCU firmware.
 My favorite is ESPlorer.
-You can download this software here:  ESPLORER LINK.
+You can download this software [here](http://esp8266.ru/esplorer).